Betty: An Automatic Differentiation Library for Multilevel Optimization: Introduction

 \section{Introduction}

 Multilevel optimization (MLO) addresses nested optimization scenarios, where upper level optimization problems are constrained by lower level optimization problems following an underlying hierarchical dependency.
-MLO has gained considerable attention as a unified mathematical framework for studying diverse problems including meta-learning~\cite{finn2017model, rajeswaran2019meta}, hyperparameter optimization~\cite{franceschi2017forward, franceschi2018bilevel, maclaurin2015gradient}, neural architecture search~\cite{liu2018darts, zhang2021idarts}, and reinforcement learning~\cite{hong2020two, konda1999actor, rajeswaran2020game}.
+MLO has gained considerable attention as a unified mathematical framework for studying diverse problems including meta-learning~\citep{finn2017model, rajeswaran2019meta}, hyperparameter optimization~\citep{franceschi2017forward}, neural architecture search~\citep{liu2018darts}, and reinforcement learning~\citep{konda1999actor, rajeswaran2020game}.
 While a majority of existing work is built upon bilevel optimization, the simplest case of MLO, there have been recent efforts that go beyond this two-level hierarchy.
-For example, \cite{raghu2021meta} proposed trilevel optimization that combines hyperparameter optimization with two-level pretraining and finetuning.
-More generally, conducting joint optimization over machine learning pipelines consisting of multiple models and hyperparameter sets can be approached as deeper instances of MLO~\cite{ garg2021learning,raghu2021meta,somayajula2022multi,such2020generative}.
+For example, \citep{raghu2021meta} proposed trilevel optimization that combines hyperparameter optimization with two-level pretraining and finetuning.
+More generally, conducting joint optimization over machine learning pipelines consisting of multiple models and hyperparameter sets can be approached as deeper instances of MLO~\citep{ garg2021learning,raghu2021meta,somayajula2022multi,such2020generative}.

-Following its ever-increasing popularity, a multitude of optimization algorithms have been proposed to solve MLO.
-Among them, \textit{gradient-based (or first-order)} approaches~\cite{lorraine2020optimizing, raghu2021meta, sato2021gradient} have recently received the limelight from the machine learning community, due to their ability to carry out efficient high-dimensional optimization, under which all of the above listed applications fall.
-Nevertheless, implementing gradient-based MLO algorithms oftentimes requires both mathematical and programming proficiency~\cite{arnold2020learn2learn, grefenstette2019generalized}, which raises a major barrier to MLO research.
-While such issues could be significantly alleviated through automatic differentiation techniques (\textit{e}.\textit{g}. backpropagation for neural networks) that abstract away complicated mathematics and implementation details, minimal efforts in this direction have been made to date.
+Following its increasing popularity, a multitude of optimization algorithms have been proposed to solve MLO.
+Among them, \textit{gradient-based (or first-order)} approaches~\citep{Pearlmutter2008ReversemodeAI,lorraine2020optimizing, raghu2021meta, sato2021gradient} have recently received the limelight from the machine learning community, due to their ability to carry out efficient high-dimensional optimization, under which all of the above listed applications fall.
+Nevertheless, research in gradient-based MLO has been largely impeded by two major bottlenecks.
+First, implementing gradients in multilevel optimization, which is achieved by composing best-response Jacobians via the chain rule, requires both programming and mathematical proficiency.
+Second, algorithms for best-response Jacobian calculation, such as iterative differentiation (ITD) or approximate implicit differentiation (AID)~\citep{grazzi2020iteration}, are memory and compute intensive, as they require multiple forward/backward computations and oftentimes second-order gradient (\textit{i}.\textit{e}.
+Hessian) information.